 The vast majority of people experienced mild symptoms of the virus, however, those individuals already with health problems were at greater risk of major health problems, should the virus be contracted by them.
 The sufferer’s condition declines quickly, often to the point of respiratory failure.

-The higher risk groups are people over 65, persons with asthma, diabetes, obesity, heart disease, pregnant women, those with a long-term illness or those who have a weakened immune system.
+The higher risk groups are people over 65, persons with asthma, diabetes, obesity, heart disease, pregnant women, those with a long-term illness, or those who have a weakened immune system.
 In the rare severe cases, around 3–6 days after symptoms manifest, the sufferer’s condition quickly declines, often to the point of respiratory failure.

 The virus came to the UK in April of 2009 being brought into the country by passengers returning from Mexico.
-First cases of the virus spreading from person to person, in the UK, were confirmed in April 2009.
+The first cases of the virus spreading from person to person, in the UK, were confirmed in April 2009.
 The group predominantly at risk is 5 – 14 years old.
 Cases of the virus rose to 84,000 by the end of October of the same year.

 Come 2010 newspaper groups namely the Independent and the Daily Mail reported there were reasons to suspect that the virus was back.
 This then gave way to worries of a new epidemic.
 The newspapers reported on a number of fatalities occurring who had contracted swine flu.
-The number of people hospitalised with severe flu had also risen, and there had been several outbreaks in schools and on a military base.
+The number of people hospitalized with severe flu had also risen, and there had been several outbreaks in schools and on a military base.

 The Health Protection Agency (HPA) had warned that although the overall number of cases of flu was not unusual for this time of year, the number of severe cases of H1N1 was higher than expected in England.